 - If necessary, add a bit more sauce back to get the sauce level just right.
 Add a few ounces of pasta water to loosen, if required, but you probably won't need it.

-- Hand-tear a bunch of basil leaves and add to the pasta right before serving.
+- Hand-tear about a 1/4 cup of packed basil leaves (use more or less to personal taste) and add to the pasta right before serving.
 Serve your penne marinara with grated cheese and crusty Italian bread.
 Enjoy!

 Top tips for the best marinara sauce